What is the new policy and why was it introduced

 What happens if someone who is not on the list submits a ticket?

-Requests made by anyone not on your contacts list will have to go through a formal approval process, where the last active infrastructure administrator will be asked to confirm that the requestor has permission.
+Requests made by anyone not on your contacts list will have to go through a formal approval process, to confirm that the requestor has permission.
 This will likely slow down our response time for users that are not members of your company's Account Settings.

 - While the request is not approved the support case will remain suspended.
 The user will be informed of the fact and the administrator will be notified, requesting approval.